 Patent Guide: VIII.
 APPEALS

-f your patent application is twice rejected, it is typically marked "final."
-You can do one of three things at this point:
+If your patent application is twice rejected, it is typically marked "final."
+You can do one of four things at this point:

 1) Give up.